 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 57% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 7. eToro

 Launched in 2007, eToro is a multi-regulated company operating through licenses from leading financial regulators, including the Financial Conduct Authority (FCA), the Cyprus Securities Exchange Commission (CySEC), and the Australian Securities and Investments Commission (ASIC).
-The broker currently offers over 62 currency pairs, including but not limited to EUR/USD, AUD/CHF, and GBP/JPY, among others.
-Beyond forex, traders can diversify their portfolios with stocks, crypto, ETFs, and commodities, all tradable via a proprietary platform.
-Through eToro’s innovative CopyTrader™ platform, they can replicate the trades of experienced fellow traders.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-50% of retail investor accounts lose money when trading CFDs with this provider.
+52% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money. - 8.
 IG

 CFDs are complex instruments.
 67% of retail client accounts lose money when trading CFDs, with this investment provider.
 You can lose your money rapidly due to leverage.
 Please ensure you understand how this product works and whether you can afford to take the high risk of losing money. - 9.
 Tickmill

-The broker offers three main account types, the first one being the Classic account, with minimum spreads starting from 1.6 pips plus zero commissions.
-The Raw account, on the other hand, offers spreads starting at 0.0 pips plus commissions of $3.0 per lot per side.
+The Raw account offers spreads starting at 0.0 pips plus commissions of $3.0 per lot per side.
+Our tests indicated average spreads of 0.1 pips on EUR/USD, 0.09 pts on XAU/USD, and 0.39 pts on the US500.
 The TradingView Raw account features spreads from 0.0 pips plus commissions of $3.5 per lot per side.
-The starting deposit for the three account types is $100, with the first two being available on the MT4 and the MT5, and the third one on TradingView and the proprietary platform of the broker.
+The minimum deposit for all three account types is $100.
+Classic and Raw accounts are available on MT4 and MT5, while the TradingView Raw account runs on TradingView and Tickmill Trader.
 Maximum retail leverage is capped at 1:30, whereas pro traders can increase their positions with a leverage of up to 1:500.
-Traders in specific jurisdictions can increase their market exposure up to 1:1,000.
-Once a user decides to fund their account balance, they can choose between bank transfers, Visa, Mastercard, and digital wallets.
+Traders in specific jurisdictions can increase their exposure to 1:1,000.
+Funding methods include bank transfers, Visa, Mastercard, and digital wallets.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 70% of retail investor accounts lose money when trading CFDs with Tickmill Europe Ltd. You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 10.
 Vantage